 1. If you’re expecting a little one, and you’ve never been much of a baby person before, don’t fret.
 There is nothing in the world like having your own kiddo.
 You are going to grow to love that little person passionately, and you will also figure out how to take care of them with time.
 No experience needed.

 2. After baby arrives, if singing nursery rhymes or stacking blocks for two hours straight causes your head to hurt, make sure to schedule regular non-baby time for yourself: coffee out with a friend, date night with your partner, GNO with your besties, or even returning to work part- or full-time.
 After short breathers from your babe, you’ll find yourself rushing home, excited to jump back into the nightly bath and bedtime routine.
-The first three years of our babies’ lives are irreplaceable, developmentally and experientially, so take care of yourself so you can be full present for them.
+The first three years of our babies’ lives are irreplaceable, developmentally and experientially, so take care of yourself so you can be fully present for them.

 3. Savor the baby years.
 I know this seems counter-intuitive for us non-baby people.
 But our kids really are babies for a very short period.
 So stare at their little hands.
 Listen to their sweet, squeaky voices.
 Laugh when they do the same silly dance 15 times in a row.
 Relax your shoulders, breathe in their baby smell and know that it is all temporary.